-This is the second of The Cardinal Nation’s monthly three-part series in which we announce our Players and Pitchers of the Month, both starters and relievers, across the St. Louis Cardinals organization.
-While the Cardinals themselves recognize winners as well, we undertake our own independent analysis unencumbered by the organizations’ selection criteria.
+This is the second of The Cardinal Nation’s monthly three-part series in which we announce our Players and Pitchers of the Month – from the latter group, starters and relievers separately - across the St. Louis Cardinals organization.
+While the Cardinals themselves recognize their top players as well, we undertake our own independent analysis unencumbered by the organization’s selection criteria.

 Let’s get right to it with a look at the list of April system-wide leaders in a group of key pitching categories.

-21 starting pitchers were among the population considered with nine finalists chosen – those with ERAs for the month under 2.50.
+From the 22 starting pitchers making up the population considered, six finalists were chosen – those with ERAs for the month under 2.50.

-An impressive factoid is that six of the nine finalists were pitching at higher levels for the first time during April.
-Two of them, Will Anderson and Arturo Reyes, plus 2014 holdover Hald, have already been promoted again to start the month of May.
+An impressive factoid is that four of the six finalists were pitching at higher levels for the first time during April.
+Two of them, Jacob Evans and Ryan Helsley, made multiple level jumps since last season.
+Austin Gomber and Brennan Leitao also earned promotions over their 2015 assignments.

 ERA and WHIP leaders